mnswifi/mnswifi/README.md

 - 👋 Hi, I’m Yusuf Abdulganiyu.
-- 👀 With passion in Data Engineering, building pipelines and models for uncovering mysteries and creative insights.
+- 👀 With passion in Information Technology, Data and Cloud Ecosystem, to ensure seamless operations for Individuals and Businesses.
 - 🌱 Currently on a path of Data Science, AI, MLOps, Cloud Engineering.
 - 💞️ I’m looking to collaborate on AI/ML and Cloud Developments.
 - 📫 Email: yusufabdulganiyu@outlook.com...